Message from the DirectorAbout IES

 The IES is engaged in a variety of activities to promote the research activities of researchers in economics and related fields affiliated with Keio University.
 Specifically, the Institute forms a network of researchers within the university, supports the implementation of research meetings and conferences, disseminates the results of economics research conducted within the university, accepts commissioned research and donations, and collaborates with external research institutions.

-The Institute currently consists of seven research centers, including the Research Center for Financial Gerontology (RCFG), the Panel Data Research Center (PDRC), the Center for International Economics (CIE), the Center for Research on Equality of Opportunity for Children (CREOC), the Center for Fiscal and Monetary Policy (CFMP), the Centre for Finance, Technology and Economics at Keio (FinTEK), and the Center for Social Innovation in Market Design (SIMDI).
+In addition, the IES has established affiliated centers to provide focused support in several research fields.
+The Institute currently includes nine research centers, including the Research Center for Financial Gerontology (RCFG), the Panel Data Research Center (PDRC), the Center for International Economics (CIE), the Center for Research on Equality of Opportunity for Children (CREOC), the Center for Fiscal and Monetary Policy (CFMP), the Centre for Finance, Technology and Economics at Keio (FinTEK), the Center for Social Innovation in Market Design (SIMDI), Community Mechanism Research Center (CMRC), and International Business Creation Research Center (CRIBC).
 These research centers have been actively conducting various research projects pertaining to their research themes.

 Economics is an essential discipline for solving various problems such as financial stability, environmental issues, poverty, and human rights issues in countries around the world as well as socioeconomic issues in our country.
 In addition, many empirical studies have shown that the academic knowledge of economics is useful in non-public areas such as corporate activities and daily decision-making by people.
 The IES, in pursuit of Fukuzawa Yukichi's principle of "leading the entire society," is committed to supporting activities to create knowledge in economics that is not only confined to the academic world, but is also open to society.
 We sincerely appreciate your broad support.